ibm-cloud-docs/vmwaresolutions/vmonic/data-security.md

 For vCenter Server, you can take steps to limit {{site.data.keyword.cloud_notm}} access to your instance.
 These steps can include the following actions:
 * You must create a functional {{site.data.keyword.cloud_notm}} account to own the API key that you provide to VMware Solutions for provisioning.
 Ensure that you monitor the mailbox of this account for notices.
 * You can regenerate this API key to revoke automation and support access to your API key.
-When you need to restore {{site.data.keyword.cloud_notm}} access, for example, to deploy a new host, you must reenter the API key in the VMware Solutions Settings page.
+When you need to restore {{site.data.keyword.cloud_notm}} access, for example, to deploy a new host, you must reenter the API key on the **Settings** page of the VMware Solutions console.
 * {{site.data.keyword.cloud_notm}} retains a set of [user IDs](/docs/vmwaresolutions?topic=vmwaresolutions-audit_user_ids) in your instance.
 You can disable or revoke these user IDs.
 When you need to restore {{site.data.keyword.cloud_notm}} access, for example, to deploy a new host, you must re-enable these accounts.
 If you changed the password for these accounts, you must open a support ticket to provide the updated password to {{site.data.keyword.cloud_notm}}.

 ### About customer-managed keys